 12.17: Release of Information - Other State Agencies

-The Department may provide personal data, as that term is defined by M.G.L.c.
+(a) The Department may provide personal data, as that term is defined by M.G.L.c.
 66A, § 1, to other state agencies for the sole purpose of enabling the receiving state agency to apply for and to receive federal funds, provided that the receiving state agency uses the personal data for that purpose and none other.

+(b) The Department as an agency within Executive Office of Health and Human Services (EOHHS) may share information and data with other EOHHS agencies in accordance with the Memorandum of Understanding entered into among the EOHHS agencies.

+(c) See, 110 CMR 4.33 for release of Central Registry information to other state agencies.

 REGULATORY AUTHORITY

-110 CMR 12.00: M.G.L.c.
-119, §§ 51E through F; c.
-7, § 30 (R), (T); c.
-66A; c.
-112, § 135;

-c.
-4, § 7; c.
-210, § 5C
+M.G.L. c.
+18B, § 7(i); and M.G.L. c.
+119, § 37.